Skip to main content

 Land Donation

 Longtime volunteers Hank and Agnes Summit generously donated three acres adjacent to Highway 42 to site the new station.
-Hank had been a volunteer since the 1970s — their donation provided the property we needed to move forward.
+Hank had been a volunteer since the 1970s.

 Planning & Design